 Ultimately concerned with what she has termed “the residue of language,” Collins imbues obfuscated traces with a metaphorical weight that challenges established institutions and practices while claiming space for future alternatives.
 As she concludes, “Everything but words I want you to read.”

-Bethany Collins’s work will be the subject of a one-person exhibition America: A Hymnal at Peabody Essex Museum, Salem, MA, opening in July 2023.
+Collins’s work is currently the subject of a solo exhibition America: A Hymnal at Peabody Essex Museum, Salem, MA (through 2024).
 Other recent one-person exhibitions include America: A Hymnal, Crystal Bridges Museum of American Art, Bentonville, AK (2021); Evensong, Frist Art Museum, Nashville, TN (2021); My Destiny Is In Your Hands, Montgomery Museum of Fine Art, AL (2021); Chorus, Contemporary Art Museum St. Louis, MO (2019); Benediction, The University of Kentucky Art Museum, Lexington, KY (2019); Occasional Verse, The Center for Book Arts, New York, NY (2018); The problem we all live with, Birmingham Museum of Art, AL (2016); and This is How the Myth Repeats, Atlanta Contemporary Art Center, GA (2015).
-Her works have been featured in numerous group exhibitions, including Monochrome Multitudes, Smart Museum of Art, University of Chicago, IL (2022); The Dirty South: Contemporary Art, Material Culture, and the Sonic Impulse, Virginia Museum of Fine Arts, Richmond, VA (2021), traveled to Contemporary Arts Museum Houston, TX (2021), Crystal Bridges Museum of American Art, Bentonville, AR (2022), and Museum of Contemporary Art Denver, CO (2022); Jacob Lawrence: The American Struggle, Peabody Essex Museum, Salem, MA (2020), traveled to Seattle Art Museum, WA (2021) and The Phillips Collection, Washington, D.C.
-(2021); Direct Message, Museum of Contemporary Art Chicago, IL (2019); Parallel and Peripheries, Museum of Contemporary Art Detroit, MI (2019); Beyond Boundaries, Pennsylvania Academy of the Fine Arts, Philadelphia, PA (2017); Between Words and Images, Montgomery Museum of Fine Arts, AL (2017); and Material Histories, The Studio Museum in Harlem, New York, NY (2014), among others.
-Collins’s work is represented in the collections of the Art Institute of Chicago, IL; Birmingham Museum of Art, AL; The Block Museum of Art, Northwestern University, Evanston, IL; High Museum of Art, Atlanta, GA; Montgomery Museum of Fine Arts, AL; The Morgan Library & Museum, New York, NY; The Peabody Essex Museum, Salem, MA; Pennsylvania Academy of the Fine Arts Museum, Philadelphia, PA; Philadelphia Museum of Art, PA; Saint Louis Art Museum, MO; The Smart Museum of Art, University of Chicago, IL; Speed Art Museum, Louisville, KY; and The Studio Museum in Harlem, New York, NY, among others.
-She is the recipient of many awards and grants, including the Joan Mitchell Fellowship (2022); Lucas Artist Fellowship, Montalvo Arts Center, Saratoga, CA (2019); Artadia Award, Chicago, IL (2019); Illinois Arts Council Artist Fellowship, Chicago, IL (2019); Foundation for Contemporary Arts Emergency Grant, New York, NY (2018); The Pollock-Krasner Foundation Grant (2015); and the Artadia Award, Atlanta, GA (2014), among others.
+Her works have been included in numerous group exhibitions, including Monochrome Multitudes, Smart Museum of Art, The University of Chicago, IL (2022); The Dirty South: Contemporary Art, Material Culture, and the Sonic Impulse, Virginia Museum of Fine Arts, Richmond, VA (2021), traveled to Contemporary Arts Museum Houston, TX (2021), Crystal Bridges Museum of American Art, Bentonville, AR (2022), and Museum of Contemporary Art Denver, CO (2022); Jacob Lawrence: The American Struggle, Peabody Essex Museum, Salem, MA (2020), traveled to Seattle Art Museum, WA (2021) and The Phillips Collection, Washington, D.C.
+(2021); Direct Message: Art, Language, and Power, Museum of Contemporary Art Chicago, IL (2019); Parallel and Peripheries, Museum of Contemporary Art Detroit, MI (2019); Beyond Boundaries, Pennsylvania Academy of the Fine Arts, Philadelphia, PA (2017); Between Words and Images, Montgomery Museum of Fine Arts, AL (2017); and Material Histories, The Studio Museum in Harlem, New York, NY (2014), among others.
+Collins’s work is represented in the collections of The Art Institute of Chicago, IL; Birmingham Museum of Art, AL; The Block Museum of Art, Northwestern University, Evanston, IL; High Museum of Art, Atlanta, GA; Montgomery Museum of Fine Arts, AL; The Morgan Library & Museum, New York, NY; The Peabody Essex Museum, Salem, MA; Pennsylvania Academy of the Fine Arts Museum, Philadelphia, PA; Saint Louis Art Museum, MO; Smart Museum of Art, The University of Chicago, IL; Speed Art Museum, Louisville, KY; and The Studio Museum in Harlem, New York, NY, among others.
+She is the recipient of many awards and grants, including the Gwendolyn Knight & Jacob Lawrence Prize, Seattle Art Museum, WA (2023); Joan Mitchell Fellowship (2022); Lucas Artist Fellowship, Montalvo Arts Center, Saratoga, CA (2019); Artadia Award, Chicago, IL and Atlanta, GA (2019 and 2014); Illinois Arts Council Artist Fellowship, Chicago, IL (2019); Foundation for Contemporary Arts Emergency Grant, New York, NY (2018); and The Pollock-Krasner Foundation Grant (2015), among others.
 Bethany Collins is also represented by PATRON Gallery, Chicago, IL.